General Relativistic Aberration Equation and Measurable Angle of Light Ray in Kerr Spacetime: Introduction

-In this paper, we will investigate the bending of a light ray in Kerr spacetime and concentrate our discussion mainly on the measurable angle (local angle) $\psi$ at the position of observer $P$, which can be described as angle of intersection between the tangent vector $k^{\mu}$ of the light ray $\Gamma_k$ that we investigate and the tangent vector $w^{\mu}$ of the radial null geodesic $\Gamma_w$ connecting the center $O$ and the position of observer $P$.
-Our aim is to show not only the contribution of the spin parameter $a$ of the central object but also the effect of the motion of the observer and the contribution of the coordinate radial velocity $v^r = dr/dt$ and the coordinate transverse velocity $bv^{\phi} = bd\phi/dt$ (where $v^{\phi} = d\phi/dt$ means the coordinate angular velocity), which are related to the components of the 4-velocity of the observer $u^r$ and $u^{\phi}$, respectively.
-Due to the motion of the observer, the direction of the light ray approaching the observer changes, and this effect is known as an ``aberration.''
-In order to consider the effect of an aberration, we adopt the general relativistic aberration formula that appears in \cite{pechenick_etal1983,lebedevlake2013,lebedevlake2016}.
-In the previous papers, e.g., \cite{pyne_birkinshaw1993,capozziello_etal1999,sereno2002,frittelli2003,wucknitz_sperhake2004}, the velocity effect is incorporated as the motion of the lens object.
-However considering the motion of the observer instead of the motion of the lens object in a relative sense and employing the general relativistic aberration equation enable us to compute the contribution of the velocity effect to the bending angle of a light ray more easily and straightforwardly because the equations of the null geodesic of $\Gamma_k$ and $\Gamma_w$ are independent of the velocity effect.
-The effect of the motion of the observer is taken into account via the 4-velocity of the observer $u^{\mu}$ in the given spacetime; see Eq. (\ref{eq:aberration1}) below.
-As will be shown, the measurable angle $\psi$ calculated in this paper is not limited to the case of the observer located in an asymptotically flat region of spacetime; it can also be applied to the case of the observer placed within the curved and finite-distance region.
-It should be mentioned that in Appendix \ref{append:reason}, we describe the reason why we will not investigate deeply the argument involving the total deflection angle (global angle) $\alpha$; instead we will mainly focus on the measurable angle (local angle) $\psi$.
+In this paper, we will discus mainly on the measurable angle (local angle) $\psi_P$ at the position of observer $P$ in Kerr spacetime.\footnote{We note that in this paper we will not investigate deeply the argument involving the total deflection angle (global angle) $\alpha$ in curved spacetime.
+The reason is that the definition of the total deflection angle remains ambiguous because the parallel postulate does not hold in a curved spacetime; the total deflection angle can be obtained only when both the observer $R$ and the light source $S$ are placed in asymptotically flat regions.
+In this case, due to the parallel postulate, the total deflection angle $\alpha$ can be expressed as the twice of the measurable angle $\psi_P$, $\alpha = 2\psi_P$ where $P$ means the position of the observer $R$.
+However, in the curved spacetime, we cannot express the total deflection angle as $\alpha = 2\psi_P$ because the parallel postulate does not hold.
+Although to overcome this situation, some authors considered the application of the Gauss--Bonnet theorem \cite{ishihara_etal2016,arakida2018} to define and calculate the total deflection angle $\alpha$ on curved spacetime, it has not yet been resolved and further consideration is necessary.} Our aim is to show not only the contribution of the spin parameter $a$ of the central object but also the effect of the motion of the observer, the coordinate radial velocity $v^r = dr/dt$ and the coordinate transverse velocity $bv^{\phi} = bd\phi/dt$ ($v^{\phi} = d\phi/dt$ means the coordinate angular velocity).
+Due to the motion of the observer, the direction of the light ray coming to the observer changes and this effect is known as an aberration.
+To take into the the effect of an aberration and compute the measurable angle $\psi_P$, we adopt the general relativistic aberration equation\cite{pechenick_etal1983,lebedevlake2013,lebedevlake2016}.
+The measurable angle $\psi_P$ is expressed by the tangent vector (4-momentum) $k^{\mu}$ of the light ray $\Gamma_k$ that we investigate and the tangent vector $w^{\mu}$ along the radial null geodesic $\Gamma_w$ connecting the center $O$ and the position of observer $P$ as well as the 4-velocity $u^{\mu}$ of the observer.
+The coordinate velocities $v^r$ and $v^{\phi}$ are related to the components of the 4-velocity of the observer $u^r$ and $u^{\phi}$, respectively.
+The general relativistic aberration equation enables us to compute the contribution of the velocity effect to the bending angle of a light ray more easily and straightforwardly because the null geodesic of light ray $\Gamma_k$ and the radial null geodesic $\Gamma_w$ are independent of the velocity effect.
+The measurable angle $\psi_P$ calculated below is not limited to the case of the observer located in an asymptotically flat region of spacetime; it can also be applied to the case of the observer placed within the curved region.